-During our visit of Phnom Penh, the first place we head is Choeung Ek, which is the best known of the 300 killing fields of the country.
+During our visit to Phnom Penh, the first place we head is Choeung Ek, the best known of the 300 killing fields of the country.
 Choung Ek is located 15 km south of the capital and is easily reachable by tuk-tuk.
-Unfortunately most tourists know Cambodia only for the extraordinary beauty of Angkor Wat complex, with no doubt the most famous of Asia and one of the most known in the world, instead there is another reality from the recent past, that is worth knowing despite its extreme cruelty and sadness and still an open wound.
-After paying the entrance fee $ 6, we start the visit in this fields of horror to retrace the sad and dark period of the country.
-Immediately after the civil war, from 1975 to 1979, through general dissatisfaction of the people in the country for the Lon Nol administration and the destabilization caused by the war in neighboring Vietnam, the revolutionary leader Pol Pot took over the country.
+Unfortunately, most tourists know Cambodia only for the Angkor Wat complex’s extraordinary beauty, undoubtedly the most famous of Asia and one of the most known in the world.
+Instead, another reality from the recent past is worth knowing despite its extreme cruelty and sadness and still an open wound.
+After paying the entrance fee of 6 USD, we start the visit to this horror field to retrace the country’s sad and dark period.
+Immediately after the civil war, from 1975 to 1979, through general dissatisfaction of the people in the country for the Lon Nol administration and the destabilization caused by the war in neighbouring Vietnam, the revolutionary leader Pol Pot took over the country.

 Pol Pot, son of Chinese immigrants, was fascinated by the Marxist theories known in Paris during his stay through a scholarship, becoming a member of the French Communist Party and actively participating in political activities.
-When he returned to Cambodia in 1953, he joined the “Communist clandestine movement”, and became the leader of the Kampuchea Workers’ Party in 1963.
-In the following years he was also one of the leader of the Khmer Rouge army (born in 1968 as a military division of the Vietnamese popular army and loyal followers of the Cambodian Communist Party) in the struggle against the US-backed Lon Nol regime.
-The goal of transforming the country into a completely self-sufficient agrarian society where the leadership of the party controlled all aspects of the life of the Cambodians, quickly turned into a massacre, starting one of the most violent dictatorships of the twentieth century
+When he returned to Cambodia in 1953, he joined the “Communist clandestine movement” and became the Kampuchea Workers’ Party leader in 1963.
+In the following years, he was also one of the Khmer Rouge army leader (born in 1968 as a military division of the Vietnamese popular army and loyal followers of the Cambodian Communist Party) in the struggle against the US-backed Lon Nol regime.
+The goal of transforming the country into a completely self-sufficient agrarian society where the party’s leadership controlled all aspects of the Cambodians’ lives quickly turned into a massacre, starting one of the most violent dictatorships of the twentieth century.